athemer/YouBike-ObjC/README.md

 * using facebook SDK to deal with login
 * data of Youbike are from Data Taipei, but we manipulated it and put it in a personal server, which mean the data is not synchronized
-* built with Objective-c, check my repository for swift version.
+* built with Objective-c, check my repository for swift version "Youbiker".